 3.2.
 Household vulnerability to climate change:

-The households were categorized into three categories viz. highly vulnerable, moderately vulnerable and less vulnerable according to mean ± standard deviation of the household vulnerability score and the results are presented in table 5.
-It can be observed that 20.00 % of the households fall under highly vulnerable category, while a large majority of 61.67 % is moderately vulnerable while the remaining 18.33 % are less vulnerable.
-A study in Kenya [24] developed a household vulnerability index (HVI) and found that that 27% of households were highly vulnerable, 44% were moderately vulnerable and 29% of households were less vulnerable to climate-induced stresses.
+The households were categorized into three categories viz. highly vulnerable, moderately vulnerable, and less vulnerable according to the mean ± standard deviation of the household vulnerability score, and the results are presented in Table 5.
+It can be observed that 20.00 % of the households fall under the highly vulnerable category, while a large majority of 61.67 % are moderately vulnerable while the remaining 18.33 % are less vulnerable.
+A study in Kenya [24] developed a household vulnerability index (HVI) and found that 27% of households were highly vulnerable, 44% were moderately vulnerable and 29% of households were less vulnerable to climate-induced stresses.

 Table 5: Distribution of the households according to their household vulnerability score